BRINDHADEVI18/user-auth-api/README.md

 # User Auth API

-A production-ready REST API built with
+A REST API built with
-Node.js and PostgreSQL.
+Node.js and PostgreSQL for user authentication and retrieve users

 ## Features
 - User Registration & Login